egedursun/bimod-lab/README.md

 ................................

+**CURRENT PROJECT: BINEXUS**

+- *BINEXUS*: Self-Replicating Swarm Intelligence Multi-Modal AI Network
+  - *Details:*
+    - [1] Fix the prompt part to show a better prompt.

 ---

+---

 **NEXT PROJECT-0: PAYMENT GATEWAY INTEGRATION**

 - *PAYMENT GATEWAY*: Integration of a payment gateway to the web application, allowing for the clients to pay for the services they use in the application.
   - *Details:* TBD

 ---

-**NEXT PROJECT-1: BINEXUS**

-- *BINEXUS*: Self-Replicating Swarm Intelligence Multi-Modal AI Network
-  - *Details:* TBD

----

-**NEXT PROJECT-2: ELECTRON COPILOT**
+**NEXT PROJECT-1: ELECTRON COPILOT**

 - *ELECTRON COPILOT*: Desktop Client for Bimod & BimodLab, with features allowing for data transactions between the desktop and the web application. **(Probably Flutter-Based)**
   - *Details:* TBD

 ---

-**NEXT PROJECT-3: FERMION COPILOT**
+**NEXT PROJECT-2: FERMION COPILOT**

 - *FERMION COPILOT*: Mobile App Client for Bimod & BimodLab, with features allowing for transactions between the mobile data and the web application. **(Probably Flutter-Based)**
   - *Details:* TBD

 ---

-**NEXT PROJECT-4: ASTROLITH X1**
+**NEXT PROJECT-3: ASTROLITH X1**

 - *ASTROLITH X1*: Two important plans to be developed: A physical server + a locally runnable instance of the Bimod & BimodLab web application, with minimal interventions from our ends.
   **(Probably with Licence Key and Encryption)** Once option will be hardware+standalone software, the other option will be a software-only solution.
 The balance will be one-time with burnout of of the software after a certain period of time and balance depletion.
 In the hardware included model, new firmware will be installed then.
   - *Details:* TBD

 ---

-**NEXT PROJECT-5: MIS INTEGRATION**

-- *MIS INTEGRATION*: An AI manager that can interpret and control the MIS systems of the companies, with a focus on the data management and the data flow within the company.
-For example, ERP, CRM, HRM, etc. softwares will be integrated into the AI manager, and the AI manager will be able to control the data flow between these systems, and also provide insights and suggestions for the company management.
-  - *Details:* TBD

----

-**NEXT PROJECT-6: ASTROBELT**
+**NEXT PROJECT-4: ASTROBELT**

 - *ASTROBELT*: MS-Office plugins for connecting the drafting tool we have in our web application to the MS-Office applications, such as Word, Excel, PowerPoint, etc. The plugin will allow for the drafting tool to be used within the MS-Office applications, and the data will be synchronized between the web application and the MS-Office applications.
   - *Details:* TBD

 ---

-**NEXT PROJECT-7: MENTARA**
+**NEXT PROJECT-5: MENTARA**

 - *MENTARA*: A helper assistant that helps the clients configure their enterprise environments in the web application, and uses our documentation to guide them through their questions and help them navigate their journey in our products.
   - *Details:* TBD

 ---

-**NEXT PROJECT-8: INTEGRATIONS FRAMEWORK**
+**NEXT PROJECT-6: INTEGRATIONS FRAMEWORK**

 - *INTEGRATIONS*: A page/store that will include ready-made assistants that the clients can easily integrate to themselves.
   - *Details:* TBD

 ---

-**NEXT PROJECT-9: META-INTEGRATIONS FRAMEWORK**
+**NEXT PROJECT-7: META-INTEGRATIONS FRAMEWORK**

 - *META-INTEGRATIONS*: A page/store that will include ready-made "team of assistants" that the clients can easily integrate to themselves.
   - *Details:* TBD

 ---

-**NEXT PROJECT-10: AUTOMATED MEDIA SYNCHRONIZATION**
+**NEXT PROJECT-8: AUTOMATED MEDIA SYNCHRONIZATION**

 - *AUTOMATED MEDIA SYNC*: Connecting S3 Buckets, Google Drive, and other cloud storages to the web application, and allowing for the media files to be synchronized between the cloud storages and the web application without the users having to manually upload the files.
   - *Details:* TBD

 ---

-**NEXT PROJECT-11: VOIDFORGER**
+**NEXT PROJECT-9: VOIDFORGER**

 - *VOIDFORGER*: A hyper-assistant over orchestrators and all internal processes of an enterprise, controlling the assistants, leanmods, orchestrations, data sources such as sql, nosql, ssh servers, code bases, vector stores, multimedia files, smart contracts, drafting documents, and also the multi-modalities such as functions, APIs, scripts, and other things to manage the organization completely autonomously.
   - *Details:* TBD

 ---

-**NEXT PROJECT-12: DEVELOPER ECOSYSTEM**
+**NEXT PROJECT-10: DEVELOPER ECOSYSTEM**

 - *DEV ECOSYSTEM*: Make the function, API, and Script Stores accessible to the developers for them to contribute, and incentivize them by rewarding Bimod & BimodLab credits, as well as a commission percentage from the usage of the functions, APIs, and scripts they contribute to.
 This process must go through a verification process before the contribution is accepted, and developers must have separate accounts than clients to manage their contributions effectively.
   - *Details:* TBD

 ---